instructor-ai/instructor/docs/prompting/ensembling/cosp.md

     query: str, examples: list[ResponseScore], number_samples: int
 ):
     coros = [
-        generate_answer_with_examples(query, examples)
-        for _ in range(number_samples)
+        generate_answer_with_examples(query, examples) for _ in range(number_samples)
     ]

     return await asyncio.gather(*coros)

 if __name__ == "__main__":
+    query = (
-    query = """The schools debate team had 5 boys and 40 girls on it.
-    If they were split into groups of 9 how many groups could they make?"""
+        "The schools debate team had 5 boys and 40 girls on it. " "If they were split into groups of 9 how many groups " "could they make?"
+    )

     example_questions = [
+        (
-        """Debby's class is going on a field trip to the zoo.
-        If each van can hold 4 people and there are 2 students and 6 adults going, how many vans will they need?""",
+            "Debby's class is going on a field trip to the zoo. " "If each van can hold 4 people and there are 2 students " "and 6 adults going, how many vans will they need?"
+        ),
+        (
-        """Nancy had 80 files on her computer.
-She deleted 31 of them and put the rest into folders with 7 files in each one.
-How many folders did Nancy end up with?""",
+            "Nancy had 80 files on her computer.
+She deleted 31 of " "them and put the rest into folders with 7 files in each " "one.
+How many folders did Nancy end up with?"
+        ),
+        (
-        """At the arcade, Tom won 32 tickets playing 'whack a mole' and 25 tickets playing 'skee ball'.
-If he spent 7 of his tickets on a hat, how many tickets does Tom have left?""",
+            "At the arcade, Tom won 32 tickets playing 'whack a mole' " "and 25 tickets playing 'skee ball'.
+If he spent 7 of his " "tickets on a hat, how many tickets does Tom have left?"
+        ),
     ]

     m = 2  # Number of Reasoning Chains per example ( Step 1 )